dev1virtuoso/eliza-ctss/README.md

 ## Compiling all the source

 We use a `runcom` file, which is a type of batch script.
 Ensure CTSS is booted and login as user `SLIP`.
-Then type
+The file we will use is in `MAKE RUNCOM`.
+To execute it:

 ```
 RUNCOM MAKE